What is customer success?

 Alternatively, it’s a long-term, scientifically engineered, and professionally directed business strategy for maximizing customer and company sustainable proven profitability.
 (Customer Success Association)

 At Forsta, we consider customer success as an approach to customer satisfaction that’s centred around the relationship between the customer and the organization and focused on making sure both parties are happy with the outcomes of that relationship.

 The goal of a customer success program is to make the customer as successful as possible – and that success is defined differently at each organization, and by each customer.
 It might be reduced process time, or increasing the number of deliverables achieved per quarter, for example.
-Your north star in this process is what value you are bringing to customers (Forrester).
+Finding what defines success for your customer will require you to get their full story.
+From gathering, to bringing to life, to sharing and using the information to improve your performance.
+This deep knowledge of your customer will drive their success because you understand their human experience.
+Sounds complicated, but remember, your north star in this process is what value you are bringing to customers (Forrester).